-Long term policy stability is a critical supporting measure to enable district heating to realise its potential as outlined in the SEAI National Heat Study, Irish District Energy Association's Heat Atlas, and Codema's Dublin Region Energy Masterplan.
+➤ Long term policy stability is a critical supporting measure to enable district heating to realise its potential as outlined in the SEAI National Heat Study, Irish District Energy Association's Heat Atlas, and Codema's Dublin Region Energy Masterplan.
 Codema propose a nationwide target of 54% - 57% of building heat demand to be met by district heating in 2050 based on the results of these national studies.
-This ambition will be a clear signal to the market that Ireland sees district heating as an essential part of the low-carbon energy transition, and not just for 'pilot' schemes.
+This ambition will be a clear signal to the market that Ireland codema sees district heating as an essential part of the low-carbon energy transition, and not just for 'pilot' schemes.

+18 https://energy-cities.eu/wp-content/uploads/2022/06/EnergyCities PolicyPaper CapacityNeeds EN FINAL.pdf
-Financial supports across key project elements:

-- Pre-investment project development costs

-- Heat supply infrastructure

-- Network infrastructure

-- Customer connection costs (i.e. heat exchanger)

-Evidence-based zoning for district heating should be introduced and requirements put in place for buildings in these areas in relation to connection:

-- Zoning future-proofs demand and supply and helps de-risk the market - Lower risk if customers and heat supply sources are 'DH ready', and public sector anchors must connect - Ensuring buildings are future-proofed for DH lowers retrofit costs - Ensuring sufficient road space allocated derisks trenching - Ensures multiple solutions not rolled out in same place (i.e. gas grids and DH grids)

-A requirement for local area spatial energy planning or heat planning In the most recent proposals for the Energy Efficiency Directive approved by the European Parliament in July 2022, Article 23 would require regional and local authorities to prepare local heating and cooling plans in municipalities with a total population greater than 35,000 and encourage municipalities with a lower population to prepare such plans.
-When introduced in Ireland this initiative will support identification of the potential for district heat from both a heat demand side and a heat supply side (including waste heat availability).

-Introduction of customer protection for district heating

-Support capacity building across the supply chain for both DH and heat pumps (planning, construction & installation, design, finance, legal, policy and regulation, etc.)

-Avoidance of support for use of decarbonised gases for space heating as highlighted in the SEAI National Heat Study.
+- > Financial supports across key project elements: - o Pre-investment project development costs - o Heat supply infrastructure - o Network infrastructure - o Customer connection costs (i.e. heat exchanger) - > Evidence-based zoning for district heating should be introduced and requirements put in place for buildings in these areas in relation to connection - Zoning future-proofs demand and supply and helps de-risk the market - Lower risk if customers and heat supply sources are 'DH ready', and public sector anchors must connect - o Ensuring buildings are future-proofed for DH lowers retrofit costs - o Ensuring sufficient road space allocated derisks trenching - Ensures multiple solutions not rolled out in same place (i.e. gas grids and DH grids) - A requirement for local area spatial energy planning or heat planning - In the most recent proposals for the Energy Efficiency Directive approved by the European Parliament in July 2022, Article 23 would require regional and local authorities to prepare local heating and cooling plans in municipalities with a total population greater than 35,00019 and encourage municipalities with a lower population to prepare such plans.
+When introduced in Ireland this initiative will support identification of the potential for district heat from both a heat demand side and a heat supply side (including waste heat availability). - > Introduction of customer protection for district heating - > Support capacity building across the supply chain for both DH and heat pumps (planning, construction & installation, design, finance, legal, policy and regulation, etc.) - Avoidance of support for use of decarbonised gases for space heating as highlighted in the SEAI National Heat Study.

+19 This figure is due to be negotiated between the European Parliament (who propose the threshold of 35,000 inhabitants) and the EU Council (who propose a threshold of 50,000 inhabitants)

-Q35: Are there any specific obstacles in the planning system that is impeding the rollout of district heating and the national retrofit plan?
+8. Are there any specific obstacles in the planning system that is impeding the rollout of district heating and the national retrofit plan?
 How can we overcome these barriers?